Quelccaya Ice Cap: Vegetation and animal life

 The terrain west of Quelccaya is sparsely vegetated with high elevation tundra vegetation.
 The vegetation in the region is known as puna grassland; above 4300 m elevation it is defined as "super-Puna", and consists of herbs and shrubs such as Plantago and trees like Polylepis which grow to the ice cap and often have a krummholz appearance.
 The main human use of the area is livestock grazing but crop planting has also been reported.

 There are over fifty plant species in the terrain around the ice cap.
 Aquatic plants are found in lakes.
 The glacial runoff and precipitation guarantee an ample water supply, leading to the development of wetlands known as bofedales and peat; The cushion plant Distichia muscoides is the dominant plant in the bofedales and these wetlands are hotspots of biodiversity, but tussock grasses have been expanding in the wetlands as ice retreats.
 Other plants include Festuca orthophylla (a grass), Jarava ichu (Peruvian feathergrass) and nettles.
-Twenty-three lichen species have been identified growing on rocks at Quelccaya.

-Among animals are 60 species of birds, while mammals in the surrounding region include Andean foxes, Andean mountain cats, deer, vicuñas and vizcachas, and amphibians and water fleas occur in lakes.
+Twenty-three lichen species have been identified growing on rocks at Quelccaya.Among animals are 60 species of birds, while mammals in the surrounding region include Andean foxes, Andean mountain cats, deer, vicuñas and vizcachas, and amphibians and water fleas occur in lakes.
 Two birds, the glacier finch and the white-fronted ground tyrant are known to nest on the Quelccaya ice cap, mostly within cavities in the ice that are barely accessible to humans.
 The finch is known to nest on ice elsewhere in the tropical Andes, and other bird species might also nest on the Quelccaya ice.
 Other than these finches, only emperor penguins are known to nest on ice; ice is an ill-suited environment for the raising of young birds and Quelccaya presents additional challenges linked to its high elevation.
 Other birds nest in protected locations in the general Quelccaya area and some species also roost on the ice.

 Scientific research and monitoring

 Glaciers in the region have been monitored since the 1970s.
-Sediment cores in lakes and peat and cosmogenic isotope dating have been used to infer past states of the ice cap, and since 1976 Quelccaya is regularly reconnoitered.
+Sediment cores in lakes and peat, mapping of moraines, radiocarbon and cosmogenic isotope dating have been used to infer past states of the ice cap, and since 1976 Quelccaya is regularly reconnoitered.
 An automated weather station that records meteorological parameters was installed in 2003 and reinstalled in 2004 after vandalism, and snow is sampled annually although continuous precipitation records do not exist.
 The American paleoclimatologist Lonnie Thompson and the Ohio State University (OSU) have been monitoring Quelccaya since 1974 and the ice cap has been investigated for its glaciology and for both its past and present climate.